 Replace parts whenever you need to

-Sticking with phones that are sold in Europe, the SHIFT6m stands out as another easy recommendation.
-Just like Fairphone, SHIFT aims to create devices that are simple to repair and open to modifying.
+Sticking with phones sold in Europe, the SHIFT6m stands out as another easy recommendation.
+Like Fairphone, SHIFT aims to create devices that are simple to repair and open to modifying.

 Unfortunately, this is another phone that you cannot buy if you live in the U.S. I know — sad trombone.